Food Help > SNAP > Use SNAP Online

 -

-If making it to the store to shop is difficult or impossible for you, you can have a trusted friend or family member shop for you.
-You can lend them your card for occasional shopping trips, but if you need assistance shopping often, it’s best to designate someone as an Alternate Cardholder.
-This way, they will get their own EBT card and PIN connected to your benefits.
+If you need assistance often, you can designate someone as an Alternate Cardholder.
+This person will get their own EBT card and PIN connected to your benefits.

-Both you and the alternate cardholder will need to authorize their access to your benefits by visiting a DSHS office, calling 877-501-2233, or filling out this form.
-If you need to cancel an Alternate Cardholder’s access to your benefits, call EBT Customer Service at 888-328-9271 or the DSHS Customer Service Contact Center at 877-501-2233.
+Both you and the alternate cardholder will need to authorize their access to your benefits by visiting a DSHS office, or calling 877-501-2233.
+If you need to cancel an Alternate Cardholder’s access to your benefits, call EBT Customer Service at 888-328-9271.

 Last updated: May 28, 2025